isnisn/restfulgo/README.md

 - **REST (Representational State Transfer)**: The API follows REST principles with stateless operations, resource-based URLs, and standard HTTP methods (GET, POST).

 - **HATEOAS (Hypermedia as the Engine of Application State)**: While not fully implemented, the API can be extended to include links in responses to enable clients to navigate the API dynamically.

-- **GraphQL**: Provides flexibility over traditional REST by allowing clients to request exactly the data they need, reducing over-fetching and under-fetching issues.

 ## Running Tests ( Not implemented )